Earth Homes Now

 course another category is compressed earth homes.
 You see Mother

-Earth is very versatile in what she gives us in which to build
+Earth is very versatile in what she gives us in order to build

 houses.